Rambler Crest

-Rambler Crest (藍澄灣) is a housing development on Tsing Yi Island, Hong Kong, which includes a private housing estate, shopping mall and 3 hotels, namely Rambler Garden Hotel (華逸酒店), Rambler Oasis Hotel (青逸酒店) and Winland 800 Hotel (永倫800酒店).
+Rambler Crest (藍澄灣) is a housing development on Tsing Yi Island, Hong Kong, which includes a private housing estate, shopping mall and three hotels, namely Rambler Garden Hotel (華逸酒店), Rambler Oasis Hotel (青逸酒店) and Winland 800 Hotel (永倫800酒店).
 It was developed by Cheung Kong Holdings.
 The name Rambler comes from the name of nearby channel, Rambler Channel.

 The 200 m (656 ft) private swimming pool at Rambler Crest is the longest swimming pool in Hong Kong.

 Location

 Rambler Crest was built on the former site of a Mobil oil depot, located on Tsing Yi Road, Tsing Yi, NT.
 To the east are Hutchison Telecom Building and Container Terminal No.9.
 To the northwest are Cheung Ching Estate and Mayfair Gardens.

 History

 The site was originally planned for hotel use only, rather than residential use because of its proximity to Container Terminal 9 already owned by Hutchison.

-However, the development turned out to be a slab block of 3 hotels at the front and 5 additional 40-storey residential blocks at the back.
-The residential complex consists of 800 units of 2 or 3 bedroom flats with Gross Floor Areas from approx. 680 - 950 square feet (63 - 88 square meter) (translating into net usable floor area of between 540 and 760 square feet (50 and 71 square meter)).
+However, the development turned out to be a slab block of three hotels at the front and five additional 40-storey residential blocks at the back.
+The residential complex consists of 800 units of two or three bedroom flats with Gross Floor Areas from approx. 680 to 950 square feet (63 to 88 square meter) (translating into net usable floor area of between 540 and 760 square feet (50 and 71 square meter)).